Get your FREE store + Amazon business!

 Path 3 · Online coaching / digital courses

-Audience-dependent · requires camera-facing content Hector hates · long ramp before revenue · will not pay for Diego’s bike
+Audience-dependent · requires camera-facing content Hector hates · long ramp before any revenue · would not cover Diego’s bike this season

-The thing that hit me was the tool was honest about Path 3.
-It told me coaching was not for me, not because online courses are bad, but because I hate being on camera.
-That was the first piece of side hustle advice in two years that did not try to push me toward something I would quit by week three.
+What hit me was how honest it was about Path 3.
+It told me coaching was not for me – not because courses are bad, but because I hate being on camera.
+First piece of side-hustle advice in two years that did not push me toward something I’d quit by week three.

 Hector picked Path 1 that same Sunday night.
-Marisol helped him write a Thumbtack profile that emphasized 18 years of warehouse-grade tool handling and the fact that he could lift a 75-pound mattress without help.
-He posted four printed flyers in his apartment complex’s laundry room and Facebook-marketplaced to three local community groups.
+Marisol helped him write a Thumbtack profile that led with 18 years of warehouse experience and the fact that he can lift a 75-pound mattress solo.
+He printed four flyers for the apartment laundry rooms and listed in three local Facebook groups.
 The first reply came Tuesday evening.

-Day 16, Hector walked out of a stranger’s apartment in Stone Oak with $145 cash and a thank-you text from a single mom who had just had an IKEA bedroom set assembled in her daughter’s room before a custody visit.
+Day 16: Hector walked out of a stranger’s apartment in Stone Oak with $145 cash and a thank-you text from a single mom.
+He had just assembled her daughter’s IKEA bedroom set before a custody visit.

 I sat in the F-150 in her parking lot and stared at the cash.
-One hundred and forty-five dollars for two hours and one wrong drawer.
-I drove home and put the money in an envelope on the kitchen counter and Marisol just looked at me and said: Diego’s bike.
+A hundred and forty-five dollars for two hours and one wrong drawer.
+I drove home, put it in an envelope on the counter, and Marisol just looked at me and said: Diego’s bike.

 8-Week Timeline · Hector, San Antonio TX